magento/merchdocs/src/system/saas.md

 1. If there are no SaaS projects created, click **Create Project** to display the **Project Name** field and enter a name for your SaaS project.

-   Commerce creates a SaaS project and the number of SaaS identifiers you are entitled to.
+   Commerce creates a SaaS project and the number of SaaS data spaces you are entitled to.

 1. Select the **SaaS Data Space** to use for the current configuration of your Commerce store.

 {:.bs-callout-warning}
 If you generate new keys in the API Portal section of My Account, immediately update the API keys in the Admin configuration.
-If you generate new keys and do not update them, your SaaS extensions will no longer work and you will lose valuable data.
+If you generate new keys and do not update them in the Admin, your SaaS extensions will no longer work and you will lose valuable data.

-To change the SaaS project or identifier names, click the **Rename this Project** or **Rename this Identifier** respectively.
+To change the SaaS project or data space names, click the **Rename this Project** or **Rename Data Space** respectively.